GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 * An administrator account with permissions to access these services:
   * AWS Identity and Access Management (IAM)
-  * AWS Lambda
+  * AWS lambda
-  * AWS credentials.
-For more information about setting up your AWS credentials on your local machine, see [About credential providers](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html "Goes to the About credential providers page") on the AWS page.
+  * AWS credentials

 ### Development tools running in your local environment

 * Terraform (the latest binary).
-For more information see, [Download Terraform](https://www.terraform.io/downloads.html "Goes to the Download Terraform page") on the Terraform website.
+For more information, see [Download Terraform](https://www.terraform.io/downloads.html "Goes to the Download Terraform page") on the Terraform website.
 * Golang 1.16 or higher.
-For more information see, [Download Golang](https://go.dev/ "Goes to the Go programming languge page") on the Go website.
+For more information, see [Download Golang](https://go.dev/ "Goes to the Go programming languge page") on the Go website.
 * Archy (the latest version).
-Archy is Genesys Cloud's command line to deploy Genesys Cloud Architect Flows.
-For more information see,
+Archy is Genesys Cloud's command line to deploy Genesys Cloud Architect flows.
+For more information, see:

   * [Archy Documentation](/devapps/archy/ "Archy Documentation")
   * [Installing and Configuring Archy - Video](https://www.youtube.com/watch?v=fOI_vq3PnM8 "Installing and configuring Archy")